Fiat Chrysler starts ventilator component output in Italy

 Italy, the epicenter of the virus outbreak in Europe, had asked Siare to triple its normal monthly production as a part of government efforts to increase the number of intensive care beds.

-FCA said that with the support of luxury group Ferrari (RACE.MI) and holding company Exor (EXOR.MI), which controls both carmakers, it had produced the first electrovalves, a key part in ventilators, at its plant in Cento, in northern Italy.
+FCA said that with the support of luxury group Ferrari and holding company Exor, which controls both carmakers, it had produced the first electrovalves, a key part in ventilators, at its plant in Cento, in northern Italy.

 The Cento plant is usually used to produces high-performance car engines for the global market.
 It had been closed because of the coronavirus but has partially reopened for this project.